nlewo/nixpkgs-contrail/README.md

 The tests are implemented using the [NixOS testing framework](https://nixos.org/nixos/manual/index.html#sec-nixos-tests).
 Essentially the tests will boot a server inside QEMU, deploy and start OpenContrail and execute a sequence of commands and assertions to test if the setup is working as expected.
+The following test cases are available:

+- `allInOne`: Starts all OpenContrail services, creates networks and ports through the API and performs a simple traffic test.
+- `tcpFlow`: Generates TCP traffic and checks if the traffic is behaving according to the configured security groups.
+- `udpFlow`: Generates UDP traffic and checks if the traffic is behaving according to the configured security groups.

-The tests can be executed as follows for the respective OpenContrail version:
+All of the tests above can be executed as follows for any of the supported OpenContrail versions:

 ```
-$ nix-build -A contrail32.test
+$ nix-build -A contrail32.test.allInOne
-$ nix-build -A contrail41.test
+$ nix-build -A contrail41.test.udpFlow
-$ nix-build -A contrail50.test
+$ nix-build -A contrail50.test.tcpFlow
 ```

-These `test` attribute will execute all tests generating a lot of output in the process.
-Each test execution will yield a `result` output link containing a `log.html` file which contains a pretty-printed overview of the test.
+Apart from generating a lot of output on the terminal, each test execution will also ceate a `result` output link containing a `log.html` file which contains a pretty-printed overview of the test.

 #### Build and run an all-in-one VM